Last Updated on January 19, 2026 by Emma Fajcz | Published: April 27, 2022

 Accommodation

-We all love the luxury of renting an apartment in the heart of a city when we travel.
-And we are also becoming increasingly aware of how locals can no longer afford (or even find) places to live because of sites like Airbnb.
-At the same time, most of us may not be eager to book a stay in a cookie-cutter chain hotel.
+We all love the luxury of renting an apartment in the heart of a city when we travel, but we are also becoming increasingly aware of how locals can no longer afford (or even find) places to live because of sites like Airbnb.
+However, most of us may not be eager to book a stay in a cookie-cutter chain hotel.

 No matter where you stay, there are a few things you can do to minimize your impact on Florence: